-Our business could be harmed if we fail to comply with privacy and cybersecurity regulations imposed on providers of services to financial institutions.
+Our business could be harmed if we fail to comply with privacy and cybersecurity laws and regulations imposed on providers of services to financial institutions.

 As a provider of services to financial institutions, we may be bound by the same limitations on disclosure of the information we receive from our customers as apply to the financial institutions themselves.
-If we fail to comply with applicable regulations, including the EU GDPR, CCPA, and other laws, we could be exposed to suits for breach of contract or to governmental or consumer claims, our customer relationships and reputation could be harmed, and we could be inhibited in our ability to obtain new customers.
+If we fail to comply with applicable laws and regulations, including the EU GDPR, CCPA, and other laws, we could be exposed to regulatory investigations and actions, lawsuits for breach of contract or to governmental or consumer claims, our customer relationships and reputation could be harmed, and we could be inhibited in our ability to obtain new customers.
 Compliance with these and new laws could involve substantial expenses and divert resources from other initiatives and projects.
-More restrictive privacy laws adopted in the future could have an adverse impact on our business.
+More restrictive privacy and cybersecurity laws adopted in the future could have an adverse impact on our business.